4th-ATechnologies/ZeroDark.cloud/Samples/WhatsZapp/README.md

 When you design your treesystem, what you're doing is optimizing for the cloud.
 For example, imagine we didn't bother with conversation nodes.
 Every single message that Alice receives (whether from Bob, Carol or whoever), just sits in her inbox.
 But now fast-forward 12 months.
 Alice has 100,000 messages sitting in her inbox.
 And she just bought a new phone.
 Then she logs into your app on this brand new phone...

 Leaving all messages in the inbox container means the app has to download all 100,000 messages.
 Without doing so, we can't be sure who Alice has conversations with.
-Now contrast that the design above.
+Now contrast that with our optimized design above.

 It's easy for our app to quickly see who Alice has conversations with.
 All we have to do is download the conversation nodes.
 (And any pending messages in her inbox.)